gary391/CDK-course-resource-udemy/README.md

 cdk deploy - Used to deploy the stack.
 If we have only one stack we can just call the cdk deploy. cdk list - list the number of stacks - This is done locally. cdk diff - Gives the delta between what we have locally and what is there remotely.

+- By default the CDK resources that are created, example s3 bucket has a default removal policy.
+- Due to which the s3 bucket will be orpaned when the stack is deleted.
+- Additionally the assets bucket has the IAM polices etc., if that is deleted, you will not be able to
+- delete the stack.

 #### What happens when you change the logical ID or construct ID of a resource?
 -  Cloudformation will create a new-resource